soham1/anitorrent/README.md

 * If there is a delay or an absence of an episode, no episodes will be downloaded.
 * Organizes downloaded episodes by folders (using anime's name), episodes themselves are named appropriately.
 * Episodes are **subbed in English**...(who watches dubbed anime anyway).
+* Native notifications are triggered on startup, torrent start, torrent end, and shutdown.
+* Discord Rich Presence integration is included (refer to the screenshots and demonstration).

 <h2 align="center">Demonstration</h2>